Coping Nurse Practitioner in Psychiatry Services

 Dr. Vansiea provides comprehensive mental health services for adolescents and their families, including:

-After an initial 90-minute psychiatric evaluation, Dr. Vansiea works with you and your child, providing individual and family psychotherapy, medication, and support to help your teenager gain insight and awareness of unhealthy risk factors and poor decision making.
+Initial psychiatric evaluations for teens typically last 120 minutes – the first 90 minutes are spent evaluating your child alone, and the last 30 minutes are spent with you and your child together.
+Dr. Vansiea aims to provide individual and family psychotherapy, medication, and support to help your teenager gain insight and awareness of unhealthy risk factors and poor decision making.

 Call Coping Nurse Practitioner in Psychiatry Services, P.C., or make an appointment online today.